holoviz/panel/doc/how_to/custom_components/esm/custom_layout.md

 ::::

 :::{note}
-You must list `ListLike, ReactComponent` in exactly that order when you define the class!
-The other way around `ReactComponent, ListLike` will not work.
+You must list `NamedListLike, ReactComponent` in exactly that order when you define the class!
+Reversing the order to `ReactComponent, NamedListLike` will not work.
 :::

-You can now use `[...]` indexing and the `.append`, `.insert`, `pop`, ... methods that you would expect:
+You can now use `[...]` indexing and methods like `.append`, `.insert`, `pop`, etc., as you would expect:

 ::::{tab-set}